Poisson Manifolds of Compact Types with an Appendix by Joshua Mundinger: Introduction

 This paper concerns an important class of Poisson and (possibly twisted) Dirac manifolds, generically called of proper type.
 These objects are analogous to compact Lie algebras and Lie groups in Lie theory, or foliations whose leaf spaces are orbifolds.
 We show that, in many respects, the theory of Poisson and Dirac manifolds of proper type closely parallels the classical theory of compact Lie algebras and Lie groups.
 In fact, one of the key takeaways of this paper is that many fundamental aspects from the theory of compact Lie groups are purely Poisson geometric.

 For the purposes of this introduction, we will focus primarily on Poisson manifolds of proper type, though many results also hold for twisted Dirac structures of proper type.
 A Poisson manifold $(M,\pi)$ is said to be of \emph{proper type} if there is a proper symplectic groupoid $(\cG,\Omega)\tto M$ with connected source fibers integrating $(M,\pi)$.
 This class was first introduced in \cite{CFM-I} under the broader designation of \emph{Poisson manifolds of compact types} (PMCT).
 That work established fundamental properties of PMCTs and provided various examples and constructions.
+Further examples and constructions of PMCTs were obtained by \'Alvarez \cite{AlvarezTese}, Mart\'inez Torres \cite{Mar} and Zwaan \cite{Zwaan23b}.

 In \cite{CFM-II}, we focused on regular PMCTs, i.e., those whose symplectic leaves have the same dimension.
 We showed that regular PMCTs possess a rich transverse geometry, where various structures -- both classical and novel -- interact in intricate ways.
 These include orbifold structures, integral affine structures, symplectic gerbes, and more.
 In this paper we consider arbitrary PMCTs, regular or not.